Cultivation of Cannabis Solicitors

 Need immediate legal support?
 Our accredited Police Station Representatives are available 24 hours a day 365 days a year.
 Please use the emergency numbers listed at the top of the page for on-the-spot specialist legal representation for charges related to the production of drugs or cultivation of cannabis.

-Drug offences are taken extremely seriously by the authorities in the UK; therefore, it is crucial you contact us as soon as you are arrested.
+The authorities in the UK take drug offences extremely seriously.
+It is crucial you contact us as soon as you are arrested.
 Having an experienced, knowledgeable defence team is key to receiving an acquittal or having a criminal sentence mitigated.
 By choosing to instruct us, you can be confident you have the best chance possible of receiving a good outcome.

 JD Spicer Zeb Solicitors is Lexcel accredited, meaning we meet the highest levels of good management and customer care set by the Law Society of England and Wales.
 In addition, we were awarded the Law Society Excellence in Practice Management Award in 2012.
 Our expert team speaks multiple languages, and we have approved external interpreters who can assist us if required.